Thank you for visiting. Please see “WARNING!” page before moving on.

 About the blog

-This blog is a warehouse of critical tools.
+This blog is a warehouse of critical and constructive tools.
 The tools are intended to be used for speculation on Buddhism, or, more properly, on what I call “non-buddhism.”
 Perhaps you will use the tools to craft new ideas concerning Buddhism’s maturation, rupture, and disruption on the current North American scene.
 To state it more bluntly, I hope these tools prove useful to you as you sift through the ruins of the dilapidated fortress I call x-buddhism.
 Who knows what treasures you may find?
 Remember, our ruin is ruin because of treasure.

 But I am getting ahead of myself.
 The blog neither takes for granted the salubrity of Buddhist teachings for the contemporary world nor forecloses on the possibility of adaptation, renovation, and application.
 It sees, rather, in the very questioning of tradition a speculative opportunity.
 The approach taken here risks destruction.
 Why?
 Because I still believe in the possibility of human liberation.